Our families stay housed!

-Family Promise does a whole lot more than provide shelter and meals for homless families.
-Guest families receive intensive, individualized case management during their stay in our program, as well as comprehensive aftercare once they have successfully transitioned into their new home.
-Our model has proven to be a great marker for success.
+Family Promise does a whole lot more than provide shelter and meals for families experiencing.
+Our shelter guests receive intensive, individualized case management during their stay in our program, as well as comprehensive aftercare once they have successfully transitioned into their new home.
+Our model has proven to be a great marker for success as we successfully integrate our families into their communities and ensure the support continues long after they graduate our shelter.

 - Comprehensive assessments outlining each family’s risk factors and steps that can be taken to alleviate some of the barriers they face